What are the rules of sitting volleyball?

 What happens if you lose contact with the ground in sitting volleyball?

 Players are required to remain in contact with the ground.
+Failure to do so will result in a loss of point and service.
 If a player is attacking from the front row near the net, they can not lose contact from the ground with their pelvis.
 If a player is playing defense in the back row, they must remain in contact with the ground with one part of their body from their pelvis to the shoulder.
 Exceptions are made when players are trying to save the ball, in which case they are allowed to briefly leave the ground.
 Players can also briefly leave the ground when attacking the ball from behind the attacking line.